Tours, Attractions, and Things To Do in Istanbul

 With the decline of the Ottoman Empire in the 19th century, Istanbul lost some of its former glory.
 Nevertheless, the city remained an important cultural and political centre.

-Istanbul is a city densely packed with things to see and do.
-Even travellers to Turkey for a short stay can make much of their time touring the iconic landmarks and attractions.
+Istanbul is a city full of sights and activities.
+Even travellers to Turkey for a short stay can make the most of their time by following the Istanbul travel guide to tour the city's top historical sites.

-Undoubtedly, it is one of the most captivating and oldest cities in the world, and no visit to Turkey is complete without wandering in its ancient sites, demonstrating impressive architectural styles.
+Undoubtedly, it is one of the most captivating and oldest cities in the world, and no visit to Turkey is complete without wandering through its ancient sites.
+They are central to Istanbul tourism and demonstrate impressive architectural styles.

-The Roman and Eastern Roman Empires were known for spectacular entertainment like gladiator fights and a more popular – chariot racing.
-Istanbul's Sultanahmet Square site was the Hippodrome of Constantinople, built to accommodate chariot races and other public gatherings.
-Although not in its complete state, the Hippodrome arena can still stir up the imagination while walking through fascinating relics of the past.
+The Roman and Eastern Roman Empires were known for spectacular entertainment.
+Istanbul's Sultanahmet Square was home to the Hippodrome of Constantinople, built to accommodate chariot races and other public gatherings.
+Although not in its original state, the Hippodrome arena can still stir the imagination as you walk through fascinating relics of the past.

-“I’m speechless,” “amazing,” and “awe-inspiring” – that is how newcomers often describe their experience after visiting the Basilica Cisterns (Yerebatan Sarnıcı).
-The sounds of classical music heard in this ancient water tank, built in 532 AD, add to the mystical feel, along with the row of huge sprawling columns, a renowned Medusa head, and a hand emerging from the water.
+“I’m speechless,” “amazing,” and “awe-inspiring” – that is how newcomers often describe their experience after visiting the Basilica Cistern (Yerebatan Sarnıcı).
+The row of huge sprawling columns, a renowned Medusa head, and a hand emerging from the water add to the mystical feel.

 Istanbul Museums